The Cheeky Monkey Media Blog

 A few words from the apes, monkeys, and various primates that make up the Cheeky Monkey Super Squad.

 Have you heard of DrupalCon yet?
 Do you know there are monthly meetups of Drupal lovers all over the world, and maybe one in your city?

-DrupalCon, for those of you who are new, is a massive conference which brings together a large number of Drupalistas in one center for 4 to 5 days with the goal of sharing knowledge and spreading the love of Drupal.
-To give you an idea of how big “a large number” is, last year's attendance almost topped 4000 people as we all converged on Portland.
+DrupalCon, for those of you who are new, is a massive conference that brings together a large number of Drupalistas in one center for 4 to 5 days with the goal of sharing knowledge and spreading the love of Drupal.
+To give you an idea of how big “a large number” is, last year’s attendance almost topped 4000 people as we all converged on Portland.

 Going to an event like DrupalCon can be daunting if it’s your first time.
 They are big, there are lots of people, and way too many sessions to make the choice of which one to hit an easy one.
 My goal today is to give you a bit of a Survival Guide to making the most of your time there.